syncfusion-content/xamarin-docs/Xamarin/Text-Input-Layout/Assistive-Labels.md

 ---
 layout: post
-title: Assistive Labels in Xamarin Text Input Layout control | Syncfusion
+title: Assistive Labels in Xamarin Text Input Layout Control | Syncfusion
-description: Learn here all about Assistive Labels support in Syncfusion Xamarin Text Input Layout (SfTextInputLayout) control and more.
+description: Learn about assistive labels support in Syncfusion Xamarin Text Input Layout (SfTextInputLayout) control and more.
-platform: xamarin
+platform: Xamarin
 control: SfTextInputLayout
 documentation: ug
 ---

 # Assistive Labels in Xamarin Text Input Layout (SfTextInputLayout)

-Assistive labels provide additional information about text entered in the input view controls.
+Assistive labels provide additional information about the text entered in the input view controls.

-## Helper text
+## Helper Text

-Helper text conveys additional guidance about the input field such as how it will be used.
+Helper text provides additional guidance about the input field, such as how it will be used.
 It can be set using the [HelperText](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TextInputLayout.SfTextInputLayout.html#Syncfusion_XForms_TextInputLayout_SfTextInputLayout_HelperText) property.

 {% tabs %}